Songs & Stories

 Becky has always loved libraries!
 She is known for being able to engage even the youngest listeners in her storytelling programs, and is able to bring a mix of stories that can appeal to the wide age range that is a usual library crowd.
 She always creates a program that ties in with local states’ summer reading programs, bringing a mix of songs and stories to each event.

 Becky visited hundreds of schools during her years on the Vermont and New Hampshire state arts rosters and continues to bring stories to elementary schools.
-Becky offers a “Performance Residency,” which is generally a three-day visit to a school.
-It begins with an introductory performance or two (depending on school size), followed by classroom visits (with more age-appropriate stories and story-making activities), a parent/teacher workshop if desired, and a concluding family evening gathering.
+Becky offers a “Performance Residency,” which is a 3-day visit to a school.
+It begins with an introductory performance or two (depending on school size), followed by classroom visits (with more age-appropriate stories and story-making activities), a parent/teacher workshop, and a concluding family evening gathering.